Marcus Brooks: Biography

 After Marcus became a pastry chef, Carmy and Sydney sent Marcus to Noma in Copenhagen, Denmark, to train with Chef Luca (Will Poulter), a former colleague of Carmy's at the show's fictionalized three-star version of Chicago's Ever.
 The training was hugely successful and Marcus was named one of Food & Wine magazine's Best New Chefs within six months of the opening of the Bear restaurant.

+Marcus has a comparatively quiet, introverted personality.
+Marcus' fear, confessed at his roommate's ex-boss' wedding, is that he might lose the creative spark that animates his work.
+Marcus becomes very close with Chef Carmen's sister and the restaurant's business manager, Natalie Berzatto Katinsky, and he is the first person at the restaurant she trusts to hold her new baby Sophie when she comes back to work after maternity leave.
+He is also close friends with Chef Sydney.
+Boyce told an interviewer in 2024, "Carmy, Syd, Tina, Richie, Ebra, and everybody in that kitchen is now his found family."

+Family

 Marcus was raised by a single mother; she died of a chronic illness (which had rendered her non-verbal) on the evening of the Bear's soft launch.
 The Bear creator Christopher Storer told Boyce in conversation that her diagnosis was amyotrophic lateral sclerosis (ALS).
-Marcus' stoic but heartfelt eulogy for his mother opens the season three episode "Doors."
+Marcus' stoic but heartfelt eulogy for his mother opens the season 3 episode "Doors."
 According to Brooks, during the remainder of the season he seeks "to turn his grief into inspiration."
-Marcus' father was absent for most of his life but the dad reaches out after the death of Marcus' mom; Marcus and Carmy bond during season four over their absentee fathers and how their work family sometimes fills the gaps of loneliness found in half-empty homes.
+Marcus' father, James, was absent for most of his life but reaches out after the death of Marcus' mom; Marcus and Carmy bond during season 4 over their long-absent fathers and how their work family sometimes fills the gaps of loneliness found in half-empty homes.
+Marcus invites his father to the restaurant during the events of season 5, and they agree to connect soon.
 Marcus has a younger brother, and a cousin Terrell.

-Compared to the restaurant's raucous front-of-house manager Richie Jerimovich, who is forever entangled in a shouting match with his cousin Carmy, Marcus has a comparatively quiet, introverted personality.
-Marcus' fear, confessed at his roommate's ex-boss' wedding, is that he might lose the creative spark that animates his work.
-Marcus becomes very close with Chef Carmen's sister and the restaurant's business manager, Natalie Berzatto Katinsky, and he is the first person at the restaurant she trusts to hold her new baby Sophie when she comes back to work after maternity leave.
-He is also close friends with Chef Sydney.
-Boyce told an interviewer in 2024, "Carmy, Syd, Tina, Richie, Ebra, and everybody in that kitchen is now his found family."
+Alma Washington plays Marcus' mom Angela Brooks in season 2, and Harry Lennix plays Marcus' father James Brooks.

 Costuming

-The costume designer put Marcus in a beanie for the pilot, and when the cast reconvened to shoot the rest of season one, two costume options that attracted the attention of Boyce were sneakers and a teal beanie.
-Brooks wears a lot of streetwear brands including Carhartt, Jordan, and Fear of God.
-As of season two, his T-shirts were sourced from Joe Freshgoods, Off-White, and Aimé Leon Dore.
+The costume designer put Marcus in a beanie for the pilot, and when the cast reconvened to shoot the rest of season 1, two costume options that attracted the attention of Boyce were the same Carhartt beanie and Infrared Jordans that Lionel Boyce wore to culinary training in Copenhagen.
+The beanies he wears to work most of the time are "never super bright colors, which blend in just enough with the show's use of blues, greens, and jewel tones.
+This seems to be a common pattern in costume and highlighted things in the series."

+Brooks wears a lot of streetwear brands including Jordan and Fear of God.
+As of season 2, his T-shirts were sourced from Joe Freshgoods, Off-White, and Aimé Leon Dore.
 Marcus owns and wears a substantial collection of New Balance sneakers.
-In season three he wore a Tissot Powermatic 80 watch, and in season four he wore a Casio G-Shock watch."
+In season 3 he wore a Tissot Powermatic 80 watch, and in season 4 he wore a Casio G-Shock watch.